Cecilia Tuicio (2009)

-Besides collaborating with Cecil to support WAC struggles, our paths also crossed in two global networks -- the Clean Clothes Campaign and the Good Electronic Network – where Cecil and WAC’s leadership in supporting international solidarity with workers’ struggles around the world was recognized by all.
+Besides collaborating with Cecilia to support WAC struggles, our paths also crossed in two global networks -- the Clean Clothes Campaign and the Good Electronic Network – where Cecilia and WAC’s leadership in supporting international solidarity with workers’ struggles around the world was recognized by all.

 We at MSN and our allies in the global worker rights movement will greatly miss her.